Jan Kanty Julian Sierawski: Early life to Kościuszko uprising

 Jan Kanty Julian Sierawski was born on 13 February 1777 to Antoniego and Marianna Kośmińskich in Kraków in the Polish-Lithuanian Commonwealth.
 From 1786-1793 he studied in Kraków, On the day Kościuszko took the oath of office he entered military service and fought in the Kościuszko Uprising, he served in the engineer corps of the upsiring and was mainly tasked with aiding in the fortification of Kraków but he also took part in the battle of Racławice and the Siege of Warsaw.
-On the 16 September 1794 he was sent to Troszyn under the orders of General Stanisław Wojczyński where he fought in clashes near Różan, Maków and Ostrzelka on the first of October against Prussian General Guther while trying to cross the Narew river.
+On 16 September 1794 he was sent to Troszyn under the orders of General Stanisław Wojczyński where he fought in clashes near Różan, Maków and Ostrzelka on the first of October against Prussian General Guther while trying to cross the Narew river.
 Sierawski was present at Magnuszewo with when General Stanisław Wojczyński surrendered and was taken prisoner by the Russian army near Novgorod and was sent to Grodno and then promptly released from it.

 Military career

-Sierawski also fought in the Denisko Uprising under the orders of Joachim Denisko himself, in the uprising Sierawski defeated Russian troops along the Dniester river but he almost lost his life in the Battle of Debronowice on the 30 June 1797 where he soon fled to Bucharest and then to Istanbul with the help of Claude Carra Saint-Cyr.
+Sierawski also fought in the Denisko Uprising under the orders of Joachim Denisko himself, in the uprising Sierawski defeated Russian troops along the Dniester river but he almost lost his life in the Battle of Debronowice on 30 June 1797 where he soon fled to Bucharest and then to Istanbul with the help of Claude Carra Saint-Cyr.

 Napoleonic wars

-Sierawski learned about the Polish legions in Italy from Jean-Baptiste Annibal Aubert du Bayet and set sail to Italy to enlist but got captured by Algerian corsairs and had to seek help from local consuls where he got released on the 11 December 1797 and sailed to Livorno where he reached Jan Henryk Dabrowski and joined his legions where he fought in several Napoleonic campaigns.
+Sierawski learned about the Polish legions in Italy from Jean-Baptiste Annibal Aubert du Bayet and set sail to Italy to enlist but got captured by Algerian corsairs and had to seek help from local consuls where he got released on 11 December 1797 and sailed to Livorno where he reached Jan Henryk Dabrowski and joined his legions where he fought in several Napoleonic campaigns.
 In 1807 awarded the Virtuti Militari order.
-On 19th January 1809 he was nominated to the rank of colonel.
+On 19 January 1809 he was nominated to the rank of colonel.
 During the Austro-Polish War of 1809 he commanded the 6th Infantry Regiment, as part of the 1st Infantry Brigade under Michał Sokolnicki.
 Among other things, he led an infantry battalion in the battle of Radzymin and commanded the siege of Sandomierz.
 In 1812 he joined the General Confederation of the Kingdom of Poland.

 On 3 February 1813, he was promoted to the rank of brigadier general.
 On 28 October 1813, he received the Legion of Honour.
 From 1815, he served in the army of Congress Poland.
 Among other things, he was commander of the Modlin Fortress from 1818 until 1820.